JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/plant/shrieker.md

 ## Reactions

 ***Shriek.*** When bright light or a creature is within 30 feet of the shrieker, it emits a shriek audible within 300 feet of it.
-The shrieker continues to shriek until the disturbance moves out of range and for `1d4` of the shrieker's turns afterward.
+The shrieker continues to shriek until the disturbance moves out of range and for `dice: 1d4|avg` (`1d4`) of the shrieker's turns afterward.
 ```
 ^statblock